Brigad/ssr-starter-pack/README.md

 And finally, the last pieces of the puzzle!
 Nothing fancy here, we are following the [React-Router docs](https://reacttraining.com/react-router/) and using the appropriate router for each side.

-## CSS Modules working without FOUT
+## CSS Modules working without FOUC

 We got JS covered, but what about CSS?
 If you ever tried using [style-loader](https://github.com/webpack-contrib/style-loader) with SSR, you will know it doesn't work on the server. _People using CSS in JS are laughing in the back of the room._ Well, we're using CSS Modules and we're not giving up this easy!